AgentMC/Sao19/Translate/En/Part6.md

 "Ah...
 I'm sorry, my mother always did this when I was a child."

 "I see......
-Would be great to see Ronnie's parents, someday..."
+Would be great to see Ronye's parents, someday..."

-As Kirito said such words looking up at the ceiling, Ronnie remembered her last month homecoming.
+As Kirito said such words looking up at the ceiling, Ronye remembered her last month homecoming.
 It obviously revived the memories of a number of proposals from her relatives, but somehow, she pushed them back.

 ".......Yes, I'm sure my parents will be happy."